ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoInput.md

 {{PARTY2}}

-- Legal Name of {{PARTY2}}:
+- Full Legal Name of {{PARTY2}}:
-- Mailing/physical address of {{PARTY2}}:
+- Contact Details for {{PARTY2}}:

 ## Timelines and length of deal

-- {{PARTY1}} expects {{PARTY2}}  to begin sales / marketing / business development / software development / fundraising etc efforts forthwith.
+- {{PARTY1}} expects {{PARTY2}}  to promptly begin conducting business operations such as:
+	- sales
+	- marketing
+	- business development
+	- product management
+	- software development
+	- fundraising .

+- {{PARTY1}} expects {{PARTY2}} to put in
+	- meaningful
+	- diligent,
+	- ongoing
+	- focused
-- {{PARTY1}} expects {{PARTY2}} to put in meaningful , diligent, ongoing, focused effort to generate revenue , free cash flow and profit.
+ efforts to generate revenue , free cash flow and profit.

 - A 180 calendar day period is hereby allotted for development and delivery efforts by {{PARTY2}} to occur from the date of execution of this contract.

-If at the end of 180 days any or all of the businesses aren’t delivered or well on the way to delivery, the deal is hereby terminated.
+- If at the end of 180 calendar days the {{INSCOPEENTITY}} hasn't materially progressed, delivered free cash flow/revenue/profit results, otherwise delivered on discussed metrics or not well on the way to results delivery, the deal is hereby terminated and {{PARTY1}} will seize c
 - {{PARTY2}} is not required to provide any particular form / frequency of status updates during the period.
 - {{PARTY2}} may elect to provide status updates as they see fit.
 - {{PARTY2}} is welcome to utilize Known Element Enterprises Redmine instance if they wish to do so, The relevant project/roadmap for each organization is linked to in that organizations section.
  {{PARTY2}} is also welcome to use none at all.
 It's entirely up to {{PARTY2}} management discretion.
 - {{PARTY1}} will not provide any financial resources (beyond paying for domain registration and operating the current infrastructure).
 Any and all expenses are to be paid for by {{PARTY2}} as they will be receiving majority revenue , free cash flow or profit shar negotiated.

-## Responsibilities and context for {{PARTY1}}
+## Responsibilities and context of  {{PARTY1}}

 - {{PARTY1}} retains all operational control of hosting infrastructure (DNS/domain etc) (excluding compute/storage/network for customer data)
-- At the direction of {{PARTY1}} in their capacity as a manager of Known Element Enterprises LLC (aka KNEL)  KNEL will enter into a definitive agreement with {{PARTY2}} and {{INSCOPEENTITY}} to provide core IT/business infrastructure services on the same footing as it provides them to other TSYS group components.
+- At the direction of {{PARTY1}} in their capacity as a manager of Known Element Enterprises LLC (aka KNEL)  KNEL will enter into a definitive agreement with {{PARTY2}} and {{INSCOPEENTITY}} within five calendar days of execution of this contract to provide core IT/business infrastructure services on the same footing as it provides them to other TSYS group components.

-See  [template terms](https://git.knownelement.com/KNEL/KNELContracts/src/branch/main/KNEL-Services-ContractTemplate-AllComponents.md) for the scope of services provided.
+See  [template terms](https://git.knownelement.com/KNEL/KNELContracts/src/branch/main/KNEL-Services-ContractTemplate-AllComponents.md) for details on the scope of services provided.

 This support does NOT include :